tiendu/tiendu.github.io/_posts/2024-12-04-rust-basics-eng.md

 Smart pointers extend regular pointers with extra capabilities like heap allocation, shared ownership, and interior mutability.

 ### Example: `Box` – Heap Allocation
 A `Box<T>` moves data to the heap.
-Think of it as storing a heavy treasure off the ship’s deck.
+Think of it as storing a heavy treasure off the ship's deck.

 ```rust
 fn main() {